watapededam/Discord-Bot-Public/README.md

 ## 3. Monitor the bot logs:
 Check the logs to ensure the bot is running using ```sudo tail -f /var/log/discord_bot.out.log```

+# Additional Notes:
-Additional Notes: To reload the bot's configuration or extensions, use the appropriate Discord commands (!reload or !extension).
+To reload the bot's configuration or extensions, use the appropriate Discord commands (!reload or !extension).
 For debugging or maintenance, stop the bot with sudo supervisorctl stop discord_bot.
 Ensure the cogs folder is properly populated with your bot's extensions.
+# Developing Additional Features:
+To develop additional features or extend the bot's functionality, refer to the official `discord.py` documentation available here: [https://discordpy.readthedocs.io/en/stable/](https://discordpy.readthedocs.io/en/stable/)

 # License:
 This project is licensed under the MIT License.